sagarhapp/bankManagement/README.md

 # Bank-Management-CLI

 ### A simple Bank Management System in C++.
-It allows users to perform various operations such as:
+Users can -
--  Creating a new account,
+-  Creat a new account,
--  Depositing money,
+-  Deposit money,
--  Withdrawing money,
+-  Withdraw money,
--  Checking account details,
+-  Check account details,
--  Modifying account information,
+-  Modify account information,
--  Viewing all existing accounts &
+-  View all existing accounts &
--  Deleting an account.
+-  Delete an account.